 Perlite is a natural volcanic glass (hyaloclastite) with a spherical texture, consisting of 65-78% SiO2, mostly rhyolite, sometimes andesite.
 It is formed by the disintegration of lava pouring into water.
 Perlite deposits are found in many regions of the world.
-The world's most important producers include China, Greece, Turkey and the USA.
-Greece's global deposits are situated in the Aegean Sea, on the islands of Kos and Milos.
+The world's most important producers include Greece, Turkey, the USA and Japan.
+Data from China are not known.
+Greece's global deposits lie in the Aegean Sea, on the islands of Kos and Milos.

 World reserves are extensive and published only rarely.
 EU perlite reserves are underpublished.
-They occur in Greece and, among others, in Hungary and Slovakia (in Slovakia they are estimated at 30 million tonnes).
+They occur in Greece and, among others, in Hungary and Slovakia (in Slovakia they are estimated at 30 million tons).
 European Minerals Yearbook - version 2021.
 Mineral resources of the Slovak Republic 2017.

-By heating the perlite to a temperature of about 1,000 °C, it expands rapidly to form a glassy foam, increasing the volume four to twenty times, so that the bulk density reaches values of 0.08 to 0.2 t/m.
+By heating the perlite to a temperature of about 1000 °C, it expands rapidly to form a glassy foam, increasing the volume four to twenty times, so that the bulk density reaches values of 0.08 to 0.2 t/m3.
 Expanded perlite is used in the construction industry for its thermal and sound insulation properties and for the production of aerated concrete, as well as in absorbent mixtures for the removal of oil stains on the water surface.
 The absorption properties of perlite are also used in the production of feed mixtures and bedding.